VernaculusF/translation_engine/docs/WARP.md

 - Performance benchmarks in `test/benchmarks/`
 - Database helpers for test isolation

-### Database Population
+### Data Population
-Use the CLI for data import rather than manual SQL.
+Use the CLI for data import rather than manual edits.
 The repositories handle validation and normalization:
 - Words normalized to lowercase
 - Automatic timestamp management
-- Transaction wrapping for bulk operations
+- JSONL file rewrite on updates (simple, safe approach)
 - Cache invalidation on updates

 ## Performance Considerations